Many or all companies we feature compensate us. Compensation and editorial

 It is possible to use personal loans for buying vehicles, but the situation has to be right for a personal loan to make sense.
 Personal loans often have higher interest rates.
 For this reason alone, many borrowers find that auto loans meet their needs.

-But we’ve researched scenarios in which using personal loans for vehicles might make sense.
+But we’ve researched scenarios in which using personal loans for vehicles might make sense, and gathered the best personal loan options for vehicles.

 Why use personal loans for buying vehicles?

 Personal loan uses are wide ranging.
-A borrower might opt to take out a personal loan instead of an auto loan in unique circumstances, and we have listed several reasons below.
+A borrower might opt to take out a personal loan instead of an auto loan in unique circumstances for several reasons, such as:

 You can’t qualify for an auto loan